benwainwright/rtm-typescript/docs/classes/RtmHttpError.md

 # Class: RtmHttpError

-Raised when the Api returns a non 200 HTTP response
+Raised when the API returns a non 200 HTTP response

 ## Hierarchy